 heard from Canada to Mexico:

 I am healed; I am healing.
-Let them
+Let

 be thistle.
 Remember: the Junco